Caballesjason/spotify_top_50_country_db/README.md

 ## Running the Code Locally
 In order to run the code, it is required that you have the following three things

-1. A local PostGres SQL server on your computer
+1. A local postgres SQL server on your computer
 2. A spotify account
 3. A spotify Client ID and Client Secret